Command line administration

 We assume in the following instructions that the $SEARCH_HOME environment variable is defined.
 This should point to your installation directory.
 By default, this is /opt/funnelback/ on Linux and C:\funnelback\ on Windows.

-conf contains various global configuration files, as well as collection specific configuration files, under $SEARCH_HOME/conf/
+Contains various global configuration files, as well as collection specific configuration files, under

-web contains files relating to the admin console and public search interface (such as the cgi files).
-Web server configuration files are stored in $SEARCH_HOME/web/conf/.
+Contains files relating to the admin console and public search interface (such as the cgi files).
+Web server configuration files are stored in

 - Each collection will have a subdirectory under data, containing live, offline, log and archive directories.